 NOTE: This is a help page, not a product page.
 Thus the colors shown below are for reference for the bathroom hardware items.
 To order any of the available items, you will need to be on one of the AC Products collection pages.
-Access to these pages is in the top menu or the text menu toward the bottom of the page.
+Access to these pages is in the top Orange menu button or the text menu toward the bottom of each page.

 Compared: C1 gloss white to C3 gloss bone.